metavalent/metavalent.github.io/about.md

 And on this topic, Project Xanadu and hypertext imagineer [Ted Nelson](http://ted.hyperland.com/whoIam/) perhaps said it best, _"There is too much to say, and it goes in all directions."_ Further qualifed by the _effectively_ Einsteinian maxim that, _"Everything should be as simple as possible, but not simpler."_<sup>[1](#f1)</sup>

-### Did you learn something interesting or valuable here?
+###  Have you discovered or learned something interesting or valuable here?

+> Have you discovered something that piqued your imagination, creativity, research, discovery, or other academic, philosophical, or spiritual interest?
 Let us know with ETH 0x1eb2d6E3f26fBBF31B485bbe3e316D6dAd806632, Cashtag [$JustBePono](https://cash.app/$JustBePono), or [Patreon](https://patreon.com/metavalent).
-Every action we take in this multiverse matters.
-Your support literally changes our world for the better.
-Thank you!
+Every action we take in this multiverse, however small, matters and makes a difference.
+So, thank you and blessings, in this very moment!

 ### Etymology